 The Company was incorporated as an exempted company with limited liability in the Cayman Islands on 10 January 2014.
-Under a reorganisation to rationalise the structure of the Group in preparation for the listing of the Company's Shares on GEM of the Stock Exchange (the "Listing"), the Company has become the ultimate holding company of the Group on 16 May 2015.
+Under a reorganisation to rationalise the structure of the Group in preparation for the Listing, the Company has become the ultimate holding company of the Group on 16 May 2015.
 The Shares have been listed on GEM of the Stock Exchange since 29 May 2015 (the "Listing Date").

-The principal activity of the Company is investment holding and the principal activities of the Group is the provision of (i) digital advertisement placement services; (ii) social media management services; and (iii) creative and technology services, enabling us to provide integrated digital marketing services to our clients, and the engagement in an Internet marketing platform for the travel industry.
-The principal activities and other particulars of the subsidiaries of the Company are set out in note 34 to the consolidated financial statements.
+The principal activity of the Company is investment holding and the principal activities of the Group is the provision of (i) social media management services; (ii) digital advertisement placement services; and (iii) creative and technology services, enabling us to provide integrated digital marketing services to our clients, and the engagement in an Internet marketing platform for the travel industry.
+The principal activities and other particulars of the subsidiaries of the Company are set out in note 36 to the consolidated financial statements.